Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 E OLD STIRLING BRIDGE – A medieval stone bridge that crosses the River Forth and is one of the most important crossing points in Scotland.
 The bridge has played important roles in key moments of Scottish history, one of them was the battle of Stirling Bridge in 1297 and also it played a part in the Jacobite Rising of 1745.
 The bridge is easily accessible through Bridgehaugh Rd where you can park.

-Old Stirling Bridge - Scotland Road Trip Itinerary
+Old Stirling Bridge during a Scotland Road Trip Itinerary

 Old Stirling Bridge © The Luxury Travelers

 F – THE NATIONAL WALLACE MONUMENT – A 67-meter tower overlooking Stirling.
-The monument has 246 step spiral staircase and a few halls to discover the story of the famous Scottish warrior, Sir William Wallace, who became a National Hero.
+The monument has a 246-step spiral staircase and a few halls to discover the story of the famous Scottish warrior, Sir William Wallace, who became a National Hero.
 The top offers panoramic views in all directions.
 You park your car for free at the parking lot and then you can take a free shuttle uphill to the monument (a few minutes drive), or you can do the hike by foot (about 25 minutes and mind that it is a strenuous hike up the hill).
-You can book your tickets here.
+You can book your tickets on their website.

-The National Wallace Monument - Scotland Road Trip Itinerary
+The National Wallace Monument on a Scotland Road Trip Itinerary

 The National Wallace Monument © The Luxury Travelers

-View from the top of The National Wallace Monument - Scotland Road Trip Itinerary
+View from the top of The National Wallace Monument on a Scotland Road Trip Itinerary

 The National Wallace Monument © The Luxury Travelers

-The top of The National Wallace Monument - Scotland Road Trip Itinerary
+The top of The National Wallace Monument on a Scotland Road Trip Itinerary

 The National Wallace Monument © The Luxury Travelers